10 Best Medical Website Design Examples

 A mockup includes additional visual details: navigation graphics, colors, styles, graphics, typography, component spacing, styled buttons, and text.

 10 Best Medical Website Design Examples [With Tips]

 We’ve selected 10 examples of website design for medical practice that we hope, will give you a better understanding of how to make your own.

 Medical Catalogues and Portals

 Such websites do not need a sophisticated design with multiple images, animations, colors, etc. They should have a simple and clean design.
-As their main purpose is to help visitors find the medical information they need, these sites should have a search box that is visible to all visitors, no matter on which page they are.
-A big search box may be located on the top of the home page or in its middle to let people start searching right after they access the website.
+As their main purpose is to help visitors find the medical information they need, these sites should have a search box that is visible to all visitors, regardless of the page they are currently on.
+A big search box may be located on the top of the home page or in its middle to let people start searching immediately after accessing the website.

 Site developers should make sure that a website is intuitive to use by placing the main navigation bar on the top of the website, using sidebars and call-to-action (CTA) buttons, like caredash.com does.